Our Softies Hotels

 This imposing château nestles in the heart of the Loire Valley.
 It's the former retreat of King Francis I but the original architect remains a mystery.
 However, thanks to a brief visit from Leonardo da Vinci during Chambord's construction, the influence of the great Tuscan polymath is everywhere.
 The winding da Vinci staircase is a particular highlight, featuring pale gold-toned stone elaborately decorated with emblems like the salamander, which was chosen by the French king as his symbol due to the animal's mythical ability to walk through flames.
 The staircase also bears the motto I feed and I extinguish – supposedly a reference to Francis I's libido!

 The last large château built on the Loire's flourishing banks during the Renaissance, Villandry is renowned for its exquisite three-tiered gardens.
 Explore the ornamental garden and its elaborate boxwood designs of hearts, fans and whirls, symbolising different kinds of love, from tragic to tender.
 This spectacular grey stone building was about to be demolished when it was bought by a Spanish doctor in 1906, who gave up a promising scientific career in order to bring Villandry back to its former glory.
-The interiors have been restored to their manicured 18th century styles, and feature a ceiling originally lifted from a 13th century mosque.
+The interiors of this Loire chateau have been restored to their manicured 18th-century styles, and feature a ceiling originally lifted from a 13th-century mosque.